• Skip to main content

 Plus I love that it has a gripper on the sides.
 I try to take pretty good care of it, not only so it will last a long time but also because pumice stones can be breeding grounds for bacteria.

-Dead skin and germs manage to find their way into the pumice stone and the humidity in the bathroom only makes things worse.
+Dead skin and germs manage to find their way into the stone and the humidity in the bathroom only makes things worse.

-How To Clean A Pumice Stone
+How To Clean A Pumice Stone in 4 Easy Steps

 To start, you will want to clean away any dead skin in the pumice stone.
 Wet the pumice stone and then use an old toothbrush and dish soap to scrub away the dead skin.
 The toothbrush will help loosen the skin trapped in the holes and the dish soap will help with any body oils that are in the stone.

 Next, to clean a pumice stone you will need 2-3 cups of water and a tablespoon of bleach.
 Add the water and bleach to a bowl.
-Then, let the pumice stone soak in the bleach mixture for about 1-2 hours.

 The bleach will help kill off any germs or bacteria so you aren't spreading them on your feet.
 The water will also help loosen any dead skin that is left stuck in the pumice stone.
 Plus, the bleach will help with any bad smells that are coming from the pumice stone.